 A tough publishing climate and a small reading population means New Zealand publishers need to be increasingly flexible and collaborative in their approach to making books.
-At The Cuba Press, we select manuscripts in the traditional way – choosing strong writing that we think will make the best books.
-It also needs to be material that we will enjoy working on, with authors who will thrive using the collaborative model.
+The Cuba Press is a hybrid press, which means we have two ways of funding our books.